Herbsta/solvent-swap-optimisation/README.md

 # Solvent Swap Optimisation

-### Timeline for the project

-A manim project shows the flow of data within this project.
-The idea is this can be run to provide a systematic update on progress.

 ## Prerequisities
 - Install the prerequisites within [requirements.txt](requirements.txt)
 - Run all files from the root directory